samety/flake8-logging-arg-count/README.md

 # flake8-logging-arg-count

-flake8 plugin that checks if the number of arguments is inline with the number of '%s' placeholders.
+flake8 plugin that checks if the number of arguments is inline with the number of `%s` placeholders.

 - For example:
 	- This is OK\